codewithace-Asher/static-front-end-project/README.md

 <h3>2.
 Homepage external hyperlinks on images</h3>

+- When clicking on the 'EN Market Introduction PDF', does it open up a new window with the website, directly taking you to the EN Market Introduction PDF?

+- When clicking on the 'Up arrow' in the footer, does it scroll back to the page top?

 <h3>3.
 Contact Form</h3>

 - Please fill out the form correctly except do not enter your First Name.
 Try to Submit, and verify there is an error message.